Deci-AI/super-gradients/documentation/source/Checkpoints.md

         model = models.get(model_name=Models.RESNET18, num_classes=10, checkpoint_path="/path/to/my_checkpoints_folder/my_resnet18_training_experiment/ckpt_best.pth")
    ```

-`Important: when loading SG trained checkpoints using models.get(...), if the network was trained with EMA, the EMA weights will be the ones loaded. `
+`Important: when loading SG-trained checkpoints using models.get(...), if the network was trained with EMA, the EMA weights will be the ones loaded. `

 If we already possess an instance of our model, we can also directly use `load_checkpoint_to_model`: